Skip to main content

 The newest PAIB Advisory Group members are:

-"Each member brings a unique, valuable perspective of the different roles professional accountants perform in business and finance leadership to the profession and its key stakeholders,” said Sanjay Rughani, Chair, IFAC PAIB Advisory Group.
-“We are honored to have these new members join us to share their diverse experiences and provide strategic input on opportunities for professional accountants to create value in their roles across the globe.”
+"Every member brings a distinctive and valuable viewpoint on the contributions of professional accountants in business and finance leadership,” said Sanjay Rughani, Chair, IFAC PAIB Advisory Group.
+“We are privileged to welcome these new members who will share their diverse experiences and offer strategic insights on the profession, expanding its contribution to sustainable economic development worldwide and serve as global champions for the profession.”

 The continuing PAIB Advisory Group members are: